istvanballok/gardener/docs/usage/logging.md

     ```{pod_name=~"calico-node-.+", nodename="ip-10-222-31-182.eu-central-1.compute.internal"} |~ "error"```

-     Here, you will get as much help as possible from the Grafana by giving you suggestions and auto-completion.
+     Here, you will get as much help as possible from the Plutono by giving you suggestions and auto-completion.

 2. If you want to get the logs from `kubelet` systemd service of a given node and search for a pod name in the logs.